-Matching music and place
+Music and place

+The performances are private, being exclusive to the participants who take the festival package (see details opposite).
+The small size of the audience and venues leads to an intimacy that engenders a rare intensity of musical communication.
 Musicians love playing for this festival.
-Not only are the venues an inspiring change from conventional concert halls, but the audiences are among the best in the world – attentive, knowledgeable and appreciative.
+Not only are the venues an inspiring change from conventional concert halls, but the audiences are attentive and appreciative.

 The spoken word